Strunius

-Strunius is an extinct genus of lobe-finned fish from the Late Devonian period of Germany.
+Strunius is an extinct genus of lobe-finned fish from the Late Devonian period of Germany and Latvia.

 Although it was a lobe-finned fish, Strunius fins were supported by fin rays, which are more associated with ray-finned fish.
 However, its skull was composed of two articulating halves, a feature characteristic of the lobe-finned rhipidistians.
 The skull was also divided by a deep articulation, with both halves probably connected by a large muscle, increasing the power of the bite.
 The same system is seen in coelacanths and the better-known Eusthenopteron.

 Compared to other lobe-finned fishes, Strunius had a rather short, stubby body, and was just 10 cm long.
 It was covered in large, round, bony scales, and probably fed on other fishes.